Black River Falls, Wisconsin: Media

+Black River Falls has one newspaper, The Banner Journal.
+The local radio stations are WWIS 99.7 FM and 1260 AM; and WXYM 96.1 FM.

 Transportation

-Major highways

 The primary artery of transportation for Black River Falls is Interstate 94, which passes through the eastern edge of the city.
 US Highway 12, Wisconsin Highway 27, and Wisconsin Highway 54 also pass through the city.

-Airport

 Black River Falls Area Airport (KBCK) serves the city and surrounding communities.

-Rail

 The Union Pacific Railroad is adjacent to the city, but does not pass through the center.
 Its predecessor, the Chicago and North Western Railway, formerly operated a branch line into the town to serve an iron ore mine.

+Black River Falls Public Transit operates a dial-a-ride transit service in the city.